PhD Student in Cognition and Brain Sciences @ Georgia Tech

 At the Language, Intelligence and Thought (LIT) Lab, I'm working on developing interpretable models for encoding language in the brain.
 My research interests span across:

 I hold a B.Sc. in Industrial Engineering from Bahcesehir University, where I graduated with high honors as the second-ranking student in my department.
-My background in engineering, combined with my current focus on psychology and neuroscience, gives me a unique perspective on the intersection of artificial and biological intelligence.
+Following my undergraduate studies, I worked in industry as a Data Scientist and later as a Machine Learning Engineer.
+I then became the Head of the Machine Learning Engineering team at Novus ASI, where I led the end-to-end development of production-scale Turkish language models and agentic AI applications.
+In parallel, I also worked as a Researcher at Istanbul Technical University with Gozde Unal.
+This combination of industry leadership and academic research experience, together with my current focus on neuroscience, gives me a unique perspective on the intersection of artificial and biological intelligence.